-You may be a true professional in accounting, but every company has its own specifics you may not be always aware of.
-That is you you may experience difficulties trying to understand how things work here because usually, clients forget to mention some specific approaches to PnL or operational expenses.
+You may be a true professional in accounting, but every company has its specifics you may not be always aware of.
+That is you may experience difficulties trying to understand how things work here because usually, clients forget to mention some specific approaches to PnL or operational expenses.
 It makes a huge impact on final calculations and can play a bad trick on you.

 Searching clients on your own

 You may love accounting but it’s only half of the responsibilities.
-Another half includes searching for clients, marketing, and doing sales to become a successful freelancer.
+The other half includes searching for clients, marketing, and doing sales to become a successful freelancer.
 It may be an issue when you have trouble presenting yourself or do not want to spend several hours per day on prospecting and researching marketing strategies.

 Usually, freelance accounting services are in demand for small companies that cannot afford in-house specialists, thus, they tend to offer lower wages which makes a significant drawback.
-However, when you gain experience and positive feedback, you will be able to set your own pricing and refuse such offers.
+However, when you gain experience and positive feedback, you will be able to set your pricing and refuse such offers.

-Being a freelance accounting is not for everyone, as sometimes it can be more stressful than an office job, and requires a high level of discipline, but if the idea of flexible work hours and workload sound tempting, there’s always a possibility to try a short term freelance opportunity while working in-house to see if it worth making a complete switch towards self-employment.
+Being a freelance accounting is not for everyone, as sometimes it can be more stressful than an office job, and requires a high level of discipline, but if the idea of flexible work hours and workload sounds tempting, there’s always a possibility to try a short term freelance opportunity while working in-house to see if it worth making a complete switch towards self-employment.